ibm-watson-iot/blockchain-samples/simple_contract_hyperledger/README.md

 ## Invoking the contract
 {: #invoking_the_contract}

-When you complete all of the required steps in [Developing your IBM Blockchain hyperledger by using the Basic contract sample](#instructions) you will have a simple contract to manage Watson IoT Platform asset data on the blockchain by using a simple create, retrieve, update, and delete operations interface.
-The next step is to use the contract.
+When you complete all of the required steps in [Developing your IBM Blockchain hyperledger by using the Basic contract sample](#instructions) you will have a simple contract to manage Watson IoT Platform asset data on the blockchain.
+Your contract will use a simple create, retrieve, update, and delete operations interface.
+The next step is to use the contract by invoking it.
 IBM Blockchain contracts expose REST APIs and these can be invoked through the command-line, or you can make REST API calls by using either Swagger or Node.js.
-No matter which method you use, the actual syntax of the calls made to a chaincode does not change.
+No matter which method you use, the actual syntax of the calls that are made to a chaincode does not change.
 Later on in the more advanced contacts, you can see an example of a sample UI that provides a more user-friendly way of calling the contract.

-As mentioned earlier, IBM Blockchain understands `deploy`, `invoke`, and `query` calls, of of which must contain a JSON string as input.
+As mentioned earlier, IBM Blockchain understands `deploy`, `invoke`, and `query` calls, of which must contain a JSON string as input.
 The input string must also include a Function key and an Args key.
 The Function key is the name of the actual function you are calling, and the Args are the arguments you want to pass on to it.

 There are several IBM Blockchain resources in GitHub that explain in more detail how you can set up the [DevNet](https://github.com/hyperledger/fabric/blob/master/docs/dev-setup/devnet-setup.md) and [Sandbox](https://github.com/hyperledger/fabric/blob/master/docs/API/SandboxSetup.md) environments, and also how to test contracts in the command line.
 The Sandbox environment is particularly useful for writing new contracts or modifying existing ones as it provides you with an environment to test and debug chaincode without needing to set up a complete IBM Bluemix Hyperledger network.
 Let's see some examples of the command-line and rest calls to our sample chaincode.